Labyrinthodontia: Origin of the amniotes

 The fossil sequence leading from the early Carboniferous labyrinthodonts to the amniotes has traditionally been seen as fairly well mapped out since the early 20th century, mainly leaving only the question of the demarcation line between the amphibian and reptilian grade of reproduction.
 Work by Carroll and Laurin around the turn of the millennium has greatly helped in pinpointing the transition.

 The early reptile-like amphibians were mostly aquatic, the first highly terrestrially adapted groups being the Seymouriamorpha and the Diadectomorpha.
 The seymouriamorphs were small to medium-sized animals with stout limbs, their remains are sometimes found in what has been interpreted as dry environments, indicating their skin had a water-tight epidermal horny overlay or even scales as evident in Discosauriscus.
 Their skeletons are very similar to those of early reptiles, though finds of seymouriamorph tadpoles have shown they retained an amphibian reproduction.
-The diadectomorph families are generally considered to be the closest known relatives of modern amniotes.
+The diadectomorph families have generally been considered to be the closest known relatives of modern amniotes.
 They too are thought to have been on the amphibian side of the divide, despite no known diadectomorph fossil tadpoles.
 Analysis of new finds and composition of larger trees do however indicate the phylogeny may not be as well understood as traditionally thought.

 Several authors have suggested that terrestrial eggs evolved from amphibian eggs laid on land to avoid predation on the eggs and competition from other labyrinthodonts.
 The amniote egg would necessarily have had to evolve from one with an anamniote structure, as those found in fish and modern amphibians.
 In order for such an egg to excrete CO2 on land without the specialized membranes to aid in respiration, it would have to be very small, 1 cm in diameter or smaller.
 Such very small eggs with direct development would severely restrict the adult size, thus the amniotes would have evolved from very small animals.
 A number of small, fragmentary fossils of possibly diadectomorph affinity has been proposed as the first amniote, including Gephyrostegus, Solenodonsaurus, Westlothiana and Casineria.
-Fossilized footprints found in New Brunswick indicate the first reptiles were established by 315 million years ago.
+Fossilized footprints with clear claw marks, thought to be a fundamental amniote trait, has been found in rock dating to the very first few million years of the Carboniferious in Victoria.
+This indicates the origin of amniote reproduction may be as early as late Devonian.